Lancing Village Centre

 east-west connections through the village centre, complementing the existing nodes of public space along North Road. - Activate nodes of public realm: The introduction of new seating and an informal play area will create an inviting atmosphere encouraging residents and visitors to gather and spend more time in the village centre.

 - Bring nature to urban spaces: The inclusion of new trees and planting beds will bring nature to the residents' doorstep and improve carbon reduction in key locations and community well-being.
-In addition, the new planting areas will attract new wildlife to the area, improving biodiversity.
+In addition, and in collaboration with Lancing Parish to support village planters, the new planting areas will attract new wildlife to the area, improving biodiversity.

 The project will deliver support to the local economy through creating a better and more attractive environment for residents, shoppers, businesses and visitors whilst also adhering to carbon reduction objectives.

-Images: North Farm Road - current layout, proposed layout and design plan
+Images: North Farm Road current layout and design plan (2025) - new detailed design images coming January 2026

 If you would like to find out more about the project please email: